 For all its issues, eBay has the largest audience, the best support, and the lowest fees.
 However, other platforms have a valuable place in your reselling arsenal.
 After all, why would you want to leave money on the table?
 So let’s talk about what is (in my opinion) is the best of all of the alternatives to eBay…Mercari!

-Mercari is a Japanese company that is currently available in Japan and the U.S. It has exploded in popularity recently and most resellers have started using it a way to bring in a little extra income or move slow inventory.
+Mercari, a Japanese company, is a selling platform/app that is currently available in Japan and the U.S. It has exploded in popularity recently and most resellers have started using it as a way to bring in a little extra income or move slow inventory.
 We are no exception and cross-post the majority of our inventory on Mercari.

 There are several areas in which Mercari is actually better than eBay..at least for now.
 If you want to make some extra sales, now is the time!

-The two main advantages of Mercari:
+The two main advantages of Mercari are:

 - Less Market Saturation (fewer items from fewer sellers means you have the potential to get a larger piece of the pie)